-(2) Ownership requirements are determines at the end of the fiscal yea.
-For the purposes of the calculation, with regards to the ownership of shares, account is taken of the greater of the amount paid when the shares were acquired (or the price when the share units were granted) and the closing price of such shares on October 28, 2022 (the last business day of fiscal year 2022) on the Toronto Stock Exchange.
-For the 2022 fiscal year, the closing price of the Class A Shares was \$15.97 and \$16.23 for the Class B Shares.
+(2) Ownership requirements are determined at the end of the fiscal year.
+For calculation purposes, with regards to the ownership of shares, account is taken of the greater of the amount paid when the shares were acquired (or the price when the relevant share units were granted) and the closing price of such shares on October 27, 2023 (the last business day of the 2023 fiscal year) on the Toronto Stock Exchange.
+For the 2023 fiscal year, the closing price of the Class A Shares was \$10.40 and \$10.68 for the Class B Shares.